“The three most dangerous words in medicine are “In my experience.” Dr. Mark Crislip, MD

 Dr. Steven Novella, Assistant Professor of Neurology at the Yale School of Medicine

-What I write about here applies to all people, also myself.
-We can all easily fall prey to a strong emotional anecdote that confirms our beliefs, especially if we are not actively thinking and wondering if there could be any other explanation.
+What I write about here applies to all people, including myself.
+We can all easily fall prey to a robust emotional anecdote that confirms our beliefs, especially if we are not actively thinking and wondering if there could be any other explanation.
 A good exercise is to ask yourself, could there be another explanation for what happened?

 A basic rule of critical thinking is that the more extraordinary a claim is, the stronger the evidence is needed to show the claim to have a high possibility of being true.
 If there is a risk that it is too good to be true, then it often is!